tsoding/prime-benchmark/README.md

 Just a naive benchmark for Native C, JavaScript and WASM implementations of Prime Number Generator.
 Not intended to be serious or/and complete assessment of the performance of the mentioned technologies.

+The benchmark is computing 10⁷th prime number using the algorithm the name of which I don't remember (check [./prime.c](./prime.c) for the implementation).
+If somebody knows the name please submit a PR fixing this README, thanks!

 ## Dependencies

 - C compiler: [gcc] or [clang]